KZCE

 KZCE (101.1 MHz) is a commercial FM radio station licensed to Cordes Lakes, Arizona, which is 66 miles north of Phoenix.
-KZCE is owned by Sierra H Broadcasting and broadcasts a classic hip hop radio format.
+KZCE is owned by Sierra H Multimedia and broadcasts a classic hip hop radio format.
 Its radio studios are on Central Avenue in Midtown Phoenix.

 KZCE has an effective radiated power (ERP) of 40,000 watts.
 The transmitter is off Tower Mountain Road in Crown King.
 It is considered a rim-shot FM station in the Phoenix radio market, since its tower is about 50 miles north of Phoenix.

 History

 Loop 101

 The first attempt to put a station on the air on 101.1 in Payson failed.
 A group had a construction permit from the Federal Communications Commission (FCC) for KRMM.
 But it never got on the air and the construction permit lapsed.
 Another group applied for the frequency and was more successful.

 In the late 1990s, KESP signed on from Payson as a classic hits station named "Loop 101", taking its name from the Phoenix-area freeway.
 In 2000, the call sign was changed to KAZL (K AriZona Loop), and K224CJ 92.7 FM from South Mountain and K292DF 106.3 FM (now K228XO 93.5 FM) in Flagstaff were applied for and signed on during the same period.
 The station's goal was to be an alternative to CBS-owned KOOL-FM, another classic hits station serving the Phoenix area.
 KAZL, K224CJ, and K292DF never achieved sufficient ratings.